How to Apply

 - RD applicants may apply ED or EA to other institutions.

-Students who complete their Early Decision/Early Action Round I application by the November 1 deadline will be prioritized in the review process for a mid-December notification.
-For those who need additional time, but would still like to participate in the early review process, we are allowing students to submit an application by the extended Early Decision/Early Action Round II application deadline of December 1 and still participate in the early review process.
+Students who complete their Early Decision Round I/Early Action application by the November 1 deadline will be prioritized in the review process for a mid-December notification.
+For those who need additional time, but would still like to participate in the early decision process, we are allowing students to apply by the Early Decision Round II application deadline of December 1 and still participate in the early review process.

 FRESHMAN: FALL ADMISSION DEADLINES